StellarSand/IYPS/README.md

 alt="Get it on GitHub"
 height="80">](https://github.com/StellarSand/IYPS/releases/latest)

+**NOTE**: The Google Play account is not owned by me.

 ## Changelog
-All notable changes to this project will be documented in the [changelog](https://github.com/StellarSand/IYPS/blob/master/CHANGELOG.md).
+All notable changes are documented in the [changelog](https://github.com/StellarSand/IYPS/blob/master/CHANGELOG.md).